 A: Generally no. Many of the routes, particularly the longer ones, will pass through reserve areas where dogs are not permitted, so we advise against walkers planning on bringing their dogs.
-Specific information is included each year in the information sent out with your registration pack.
-For the walks where dogs are permitted, please remember to bring suitable equipment to deal with the “doggy-do” as required by law!
+For any walks where dogs are permitted, please remember to bring suitable equipment to deal with the “doggy-do” as required by law!

 Q: Can I do the walks in a wheelchair?
 And what about strollers?